pypa/build/docs/mission.rst

 In the Python ecosystem, the build system tools and the package management are very intertwined.
-While it might be useful for user to be able to access all this capabilities in a single project (such as pip_), there are several usecases where this is not desirable.
+While it might be useful for user to be able to access all this capabilities in a single project (such as pip_), there are several use cases where this is not desirable.
 The main being custom environments (outside PyPI_) or situations where the user does its own package management, such as Linux distributions.